alibstill/ml-zoomcamp-collision-severity-prediction/3_scripts/README.md

 ```

 ### Parameterization (optional)
+The following parameters can be passed into the script:
+- model_filepath: filepath to another model file
-It is possible to pass in the filepath to a new input file and new model file.
+- input_filepath: filepath to a new input json file

-It might be simpler however just to modify the example request manually.
+If you want to experiment with different input values, it is simpler to manually modify the [collision_example_request.json](./data/collision_example_request.json) that the script uses by default.

 ```bash
 python predict.py --input_filepath=./data/collision_example_request.json --model_filepath=./data/collision_severity_model_eta=0.3_md=4_mcw=5_nboost=43.bin